My name is Jesika and I felt like I should share my story of debunking plus size pregnancy myths.

 I went all the way to 41 weeks, and I worked all the way up to week 39.
 My entire pregnancy I only gained 15 lbs!

-When I was scheduled to be induced I knew there was no way I would have this baby naturally because of my size and prepared myself to have to have a c-section, my husband was even convinced.
+When I was scheduled to be induced I knew there was no way I would have this baby naturally because of my size and prepared myself to have a c-section, my husband was even convinced.

-I was induced at 5:00 am April 12th and had my 8.8lb, 22in daughter at 8:48 pm that night, vaginally!
+After being induced at 5:00 am on April 12th, I had my 8.8lb, 22in daughter at 8:48 pm that night, vaginally!